 - Yale University

-Ans: Yes, MBA students can pursue MS, provided they meet the eligibility criteria set by the university for a particular course.
-These two are postgraduate programs which only requires an undergraduate degree in a relevant field.
+Yes, MBA students can pursue MS, provided they meet the eligibility criteria set by the university for a particular course.
+These two are postgraduate programs that only require an undergraduate degree in a relevant field.

-Ans: Yes, you can pursue an MBA after MS in Finances.
+Yes, you can pursue an MBA after MS in Finance.
 A master’s degree provides more theoretical knowledge whereas an MBA comprises of more practical knowledge that helps in solving real-world problems and situations that are likely to happen at your workplace in future.

-Ans: While MS and MBA both are postgraduate programmes but MBA is more of a professional course, dealing with the working of business or entrepreneurship, however, MS is an academic course which majorly covers the theoretical aspect of the subject.
-The decision of which of the following course is a better one lies in the hand of the student and their career aspirations.
-To know more about this, read our exclusive blog on MBA vs MS.
+While MS and MBA both are postgraduate programmes but MBA is more of a professional course, dealing with the working of business or entrepreneurship, however, MS is an academic course that majorly covers the theoretical aspect of the subject.

 Do you know, MBA after BA is possible!